 Are you looking for the best things to do on the Big Island with kids?
 Keep scrolling to read my honest review of the Kona Atlantis Submarine tour to see if it’s right for your family.

 I recently took my 5-year-old on the Kona Atlantis Submarine on the Big Island.
-This is a kid-friendly tour that takes you underwater to see tropical fish and sunken ships.
+This kid-friendly tour takes you underwater to see tropical fish and sunken ships, offering an exciting glimpse into Hawaii’s undersea world.

-We have previously done the Waikiki Atlantis Submarine and the Maui Atlantis Submarine so we were curious how this one compared.
-Keep scrolling to read my honest Kona Atlantis Submarine tour review.
+We previously did the Waikiki Atlantis Submarine and the Maui Atlantis Submarine, so we were curious how this one compares.
+Keep scrolling to read my honest Kona Submarine tour review.

-You will be able to see all of your favorite Hawaiian sea creatures up close, including a manta ray, parrotfish, triggerfish, and more!
-The crew was friendly and helpful throughout our entire trip as well which made it even better for us!
+You can see all of your favorite Hawaiian sea creatures up close, including a manta ray, parrotfish, triggerfish, and more!
+The crew was also friendly and helpful throughout our entire trip, which made it even better for us!

-If you are looking for an exciting way to spend your day in Hawaii then look no further than this fun submarine adventure!
+If you want an exciting way to spend your day in Hawaii, look no further than this fun undersea adventure!

 Keep scrolling to read my review of the Atlantis Kona Submarine Adventure.